panmhi/express-ts-mongoose-boilerplate/README.md

 # About

-This is a basic Node.js server setup with Express, Mongoose and TypeScript.
+This is a Node.js server setup with Express, Mongoose and TypeScript.

 TypeScript configuration can be found in `tsconfig.json` file.

 Package `ts-node-dev` is used to automatically re-start the server when code changes.

+## Code Refactoring

-All route handlers and controller functions are in `index.ts` file.
+All route handlers are in `index.ts` file.

+Controller functions are refactored into `controllers` folder.

-For better refactored setup, see other branches.
+For better setup that also refactors route, see branch refactor-setup-routes.

 # Getting Started